Looking for the best alternative to buying a diamond engagement ring to save a bit of money but still get that same

 The first diamond alternative on my list are lab-created diamonds.

-If you're not familiar, lab-created diamonds are identical to diamonds at an atomic level; however, they are made in a lab as opposed to being formed under the ground.
+If you're not familiar, lab-created diamonds are identical to diamonds at an atomic level; however, they are made in a lab as opposed to being formed under the ground and extracted in a mine.

-Lab created options are gaining a ton of popularity in recent days because they are so much cheaper than their earth counterparts as well as a more ethical solution to buying diamonds because it is easier to ensure they are not sourced from conflict zones.
+Lab created options are gaining a TON of popularity in recent years because they are so much cheaper than their earth counterparts as well as a more ethical solution to buying diamonds because it is easier to ensure they are not sourced from conflict zones.

-Check below to see a screenshot I pulled from Google Trends showing you how over the last 5 years things have exploded.
+Check below to see a screenshot I pulled from Google Trends showing you how things have exploded over the last 5 years:

 When it comes to brilliance, they are identical because again, lab-created diamonds are actually diamonds made from carbon atoms as opposed to say cubic zirconia, which are not actually made from carbon, but are made from synthetic zirconium dioxide.

 Again, the color of lab-created diamonds are the same.
-They follow the same color grading scale as do normal diamonds, which colorless being "D" and very tinted being S - Z grade.
+They follow the same color grading scale as do normal diamonds, with colorless being "D" and very tinted being S - Z grade.

 Lab diamonds are often 20-50% cheaper than comparable normal diamonds because there's no longer the need to mine and protect them on their long journey to warehouses and then transported again to be sold.